 Make sure you're consulting a professional dentist

-Right from the start, consulting with an experienced dentist is one of the most important key factors to avoid a negative dental implant experience.
+Right from the start, consulting with an experienced dental implant dentist is one of the most important key factors to avoid a negative dental implant experience.
 After all, these are the people responsible for the health of your mouth.
 So, a proper checkup during your implant consultation can take any frustration out of the picture.
-Finding a dentist who not only stands out for their expertise but also makes you feel safe and comfortable can also make a big difference.
+Finding a skilled implant dentist who not only stands out for their expertise but also makes you feel safe and comfortable can also make a big difference.
 After having your first consultation, which will be the beginning of your journey, you can decide if you are in the right hands.

 Deciding if it's a suitable treatment for you